PISAresearch/pisa/EIP-Draft.md

 We propose a registry to record arbitrary data for a limited period of time.
 The motivation for this EIP is to deploy a central registry to record disputes for off-chain channels.
-This on-chain evidence can be used to hole a watching service accountable (alongside a signed receipt) as there is evidence a watching service was hired, burt failed to respond on a customer's behalf.
+This on-chain evidence can be used to hold a watching service accountable (alongside a signed receipt) as there is evidence a watching service was hired, burt failed to respond on a customer's behalf.
 However a data registry is useful for countless other applications in the Ethereum eco-system.